laravel-enso/documentation/docs/guide/development.md

     - back end route, used to fetch the form data
 * `store` will generate:
     - back end route, used by the form to persist a new resource
+* `show` will generate:
+    - front end route, used to display the show page
+    - back end route, used to fetch a model
 * `edit` will generate:
     - front end route, used to display the edit form for an existing resource.
     - back end route, used to fetch the form data